 Certificates of Confidentiality (COCs)

-Certificates of Confidentiality (COCs) are issued by the National Institutes of Health (NIH) to protect identifiable research information from forced disclosure.
+Certificates of Confidentiality (COCs) are issued by the National Institutes of Health (NIHNational Institutes of Health) to protect identifiable research information from forced disclosure.
 They allow the investigator and others who have access to research records to refuse to disclose identifying information on research participants in any civil, criminal, administrative, legislative, or other proceeding, whether at the federal, state, or local level.

 Identifying information is broadly defined as any item or combination of items in the research data that could lead directly or indirectly to the identification of a research subject.

 By protecting investigator and institutions from being compelled to disclose information that would identify research subjects, Certificates of Confidentiality help achieve the research objectives and promote participation in studies by helping assure confidentiality and privacy to participants (source DHHS).